Lobet Gott in seinen Reichen, BWV 11: History

-Bach had composed his Christmas Oratorio, based on the gospels of Luke and Matthew, in 1734, a work in six parts to be performed on six occasions during Christmas tide.
+Bach had composed his Christmas Oratorio, based on the gospels of Luke and Matthew, in 1734, a work in six parts to be performed on six occasions during Christmastide.
 He had composed an Easter Oratorio already in 1725, and revised it for 1738.
 Bach composed the oratorio for Ascension that same year.
 The text for the Ascension Oratorio, a compilation of several biblical sources, free poetry and chorales, was presumably written by Picander who had been the librettist for the St Matthew Passion and other works by Bach.
 It follows the story of the Ascension as told both in Luke, Mark and the Acts of the Apostles.

 The bible narration is compiled from multiple sources: the first recitative of the Evangelist (movement 2) is from Luke 24, the second (5) from Acts 1 and Mark 16, the third (7) from Acts 1, the last (9) from Luke 24, Acts 1, and Luke 24.
 The biblical words are narrated by the tenor as the Evangelist.
 In his third recitative two men are quoted, for this quotation tenor and bass both sing in an arioso.

 Part I, which tells of the Ascension, is concluded by the fourth stanza of Johann Rist's hymn "Du Lebensfürst, Herr Jesu Christ" in a four-part setting.
 Part II reflects the reaction of the disciples.
 The closing chorale on the seventh stanza of Gottfried Wilhelm Sacer's "Gott fähret auf gen Himmel" is set as a chorale fantasia.
 While the music for the narration and the first chorale were new compositions in 1738, Bach based the framing choral movements and the two arias on earlier compositions.
 He used the model for the alto aria again much later for the Agnus Dei of his Mass in B minor.

 Bach probably performed the oratorio first on 15 May 1738, while an older reference states that it was composed in 1735, in the same liturgical year as the Christmas Oratorio.

 In the first complete edition of Bach's works, the Bach-Ausgabe of the Bach Gesellschaft, the work was included under the cantatas (hence its low BWV number), and in the Bach Compendium it is numbered BC D 9 and included under oratorios.